Mandatory College Health Requirements

 - Rubella - Must document one dose of live rubella vaccine administered no more than 4 days prior to the first birthday.
 A rubella titer showing immunity is also acceptable proof.
 All students in Nursing (AAS & PN programs), Physical Therapist Assistant and Dental Hygiene (AAS) programs must provide proof of immunity to rubella regardless of their date of birth.

-New York State PHL Section 2167also requires colleges to distribute information about meningococcal disease and vaccination to the students, or parents or guardians of students under the age of 18.
+New York State PHL Section 2167 also requires colleges to distribute information about meningococcal disease and vaccination to students, or parents/guardians of students under the age of 18.
 The institution is required to maintain a record of the following for each student:

-- Certificate of Immunization for meningococcal meningitis disease; or
+- Certificate/record of i mmunization for meningococcal meningitis disease; or

-- An acknowledgement of meningococcal disease risks and refusal of meningococcal meningitis immunization signed by the student or student's parent or guardian.
+- A meningitis response form, which indicates either a receipt of meningococcal meningitis disease or an acknowledgement of meningococcal disease risks and refusal of meningococcal meningitis immunization signed by the student or student's parent/guardian if under age 18.

 Download the meningitis information and waiver form.